Trotskyism: Ireland

 The Socialist Party in Ireland was formed in 1996 by members who had been expelled from the Labour Party in 1989 under the leadership of Dick Spring.
 It achieved electoral success at the 1997 general election with the election of Joe Higgins in Dublin West.
 The Socialist Party has been part of electoral alliances such as the United Left Alliance, Solidarity and People Before Profit–Solidarity.
 As of 2024, it is represented at a national level by Mick Barry, a TD for Cork North-Central.
 It contests elections in Northern Ireland as part of the Cross-Community Labour Alternative.

 Portugal

 In Portugal's October 2015 parliamentary election, the Left Bloc won 550,945 votes, translating into 10.19% of the expressed votes and 19 (out of 230) deputados (members of parliament).
 Although founded by several leftist tendencies, it still expresses much of the Trotskyist thought upheld and developed by its former leader, Francisco Louçã.

 Turkey

 In Turkey, there are some Trotskyist organizations, including the International Socialist Tendency's section (Revolutionary Socialist Workers' Party).
+The International Committee of the Fourth International's Turkish section, the Socialist Equality Party (formerly the Socialist Equality Group), have held several public meetings on the history of the Trotskyist movement on Büyükada, also known as Prinkipo, an island in the Sea of Marmara that served as Trotsky's first exiled home from 1929 to 1933 after being deported from the USSR.